Oakland Athletics vs Los Angeles Angels MLB Stream

 The Oakland Athletics, often referred to as the A's, are an American professional baseball team based in Oakland, California.
 They compete in Major League Baseball (MLB) as a member club of the American League (AL) West division.
 The team plays its home games at the Oakland–Alameda County Coliseum.
 They have won nine World Series championships, the third-most of all current MLB teams.
 The 2017 season was the club's 50th while based in Oakland.

-The Los Angeles Angels are an American professional baseball franchise based in Anaheim, California.
+The Los Angeles Angels are an American professional baseball franchise based in Anaheim, California, near Los Angeles.
 The Angels compete in Major League Baseball (MLB) as a member club of the American League (AL) West division.
 The Angels have played home games at Angel Stadium since 1966.
-The current MLB franchise was established as an expansion team in 1961 by Gene Autry, the team's first owner.
-The "Angels" name was taken by Autry in tribute to the original Los Angeles Angels, a Minor League franchise in the Pacific Coast League (PCL), which played in South Central Los Angeles from 1903 to 1957.
-He bought the rights to the Angels name from Walter O'Malley, the then-Los Angeles Dodgers owner, who acquired the PCL franchise from Philip K. Wrigley, the owner of the parent Chicago Cubs at the time, as part of the Dodgers' move to Southern California.
+The current MLB franchise was established as an expansion team in 1961 by Gene Autry (1907-1998), the team's first owner.
+Autry was a famous singing cowboy actor in a series of films in the 1930s to 1950s, and later was the subject of the Gene Autry Western Heritage Museum.
+The "Angels" name was taken by Autry in tribute to the previous original Los Angeles Angels, a Minor League franchise in the Pacific Coast League (PCL), which played in South Central Los Angeles from 1903 to 1957.
+He bought the rights to the Angels name from Walter O'Malley, the then-Los Angeles Dodgers owner, who acquired the PCL franchise from Philip K. Wrigley, also the owner of the parent Chicago Cubs at the time, as part of the Dodgers' move to Southern California.